Marc Randolph

 Marc Bernays Randolph (born April 29, 1958) is an American tech entrepreneur, advisor and speaker.
-He is the cofounder and first CEO of Netflix.
+He is the co-founder and first CEO of Netflix.

-A serial entrepreneur who helped found the U.S. edition of Macworld magazine and the computer mail-order businesses MacWarehouse and MicroWarehouse, Randolph now serves on the boards of Looker Data Sciences and Chubbies Shorts.
+A serial entrepreneur who is said to have helped found the U.S. edition of Macworld magazine and the computer mail-order businesses MacWarehouse and MicroWarehouse, Randolph now serves on the boards of Looker Data Sciences and Chubbies Shorts.
 He previously served on the boards of Getable, Rafter, ReadyForce.

 Randolph, who has equated founding companies to his experience as a mountain guide, is the chairman of the board of trustees of the National Outdoor Leadership School (NOLS) in Lander, Wyoming and a board member of the environmental advocacy group 1% for the Planet.

 Early life and education

-Randolph was born to a Jewish family in Chappaqua, New York, the eldest child of Stephen Bernays Randolph, an Austrian-born nuclear engineer, and Muriel Lipchik of Brooklyn, New York.
-One of Randolph’s paternal great-grand uncles was psychoanalysis pioneer Sigmund Freud.
+Randolph was born to a Jewish family in Chappaqua, New York, the eldest child of Stephen Bernays Randolph, an Austrian-born nuclear engineer turned financial adviser and Muriel Lipchik of Brooklyn, New York, who ran her own real estate firm.
+One of Randolph's paternal great-grand uncles was psychoanalysis pioneer Sigmund Freud.
 Another paternal great-uncle of Randolph was Edward Bernays, an Austrian-American pioneer in the field of public relations and propaganda.
 Randolph spent his summers during high school and college working for the National Outdoor Leadership School, becoming one of its youngest instructors.
 He graduated from Hamilton College in New York with a geology degree.